psmithiv/nioc/README.md

 ```

 ##Examples
-An example of using NIoc can be found in the 'example' folder of this project.
+An example of using NIoC can be found in the 'example' folder of this project.
 To run the example execute 'npm install nioc' from the command line in the example folder and launch server.js via Node.js.

 * MENN Stack (mongoose, express, NIoC, NodeJS) - https://github.com/psmithiv/MENN